remidomingues/INSA-4IF-DataMining/README.md

 INSA-4IF-DataMining
 ===================

+Data mining projects:

-Data mining project dedicated to cluster natural species using Knime
+- Clustering of natural species using Knime
+- Clustering of points of interests using SciKit and MeanShift

+Please note this is an old repository, the new one has been moved here: https://github.com/remidomingues/POI-Clustering